bitquery/streaming-data-platform-docs/docs/examples/nft/nft-api.md

 **Parameters**

 -   `network`: This specifies the Ethereum network to use.
 In this case, the network is "eth".
 -   `dataset`: This specifies the dataset to use.
-In this case, the dataset is "combined".
+In this case, the dataset is [combined](/docs/graphql/dataset/combined).
 -   `limit`: This parameter specifies the maximum number of results to return.
 In this query, the limit is set to 100.
 -   `orderBy`: This parameter specifies the field to order the results by.
 In this query, the results are ordered in descending order of balance.
 -   `where`: This parameter specifies the conditions to filter the results by.
 In this query, the filter condition is that the Currency is a Smart Contract with the address "0xf5b0a3efb8e8e4c201e2a935f110eaaf3ffecb8d".